DiamondLightSource/epics_device/docs/error.rst

     ASSERT_PTHREAD(expr)

     These macros are designed to be used with the ``<pthread.h>`` family of functions.
-These all return 0 on success and a non-zero error code which is compatible with :data:`errno` on failure.  :data:`errno` is updated with the failure return code by these macros if an error is reported.
+These functions all return 0 on success and a non-zero error code which is compatible with :data:`errno` on failure.
+Extra information from this error code is included in the returned result.

 Auxilliary Error Handling Macros